LIMUNIMI/PerceptualEvaluation/README.rst

    to the answer of the users

-Also note that all answers in which users listened to for less than 5 seconds or didn;t move the cursor are completely discarded.
+Also note that all answers in which users listened to for less than 5 seconds or didn't move the cursor are completely discarded.
 This is hard-coded in final section of the script.

 At each run, violin plots are created for each control group and each method.